-'Programa' indicates a capabilty for changing settings in the Rx with a handheld programming device called 'PROG1'.
+Prog1 is a handheld programming device for changing settings in some DT receivers.
 You make choices on the device and press a button to update the Rx at any time.
-Settings can also be changed using a hobby Tx.
+Other programming options also exist.

 PROG1 is a converted receiver.
 Each pin is used to make the led flash a number for that pin.
 Each pin represents a column in a programming table (see 'Programming Structure' section below).
 One row in the table is programmed at a time.